decred/dcrdevdocs/docs/getting_started/projects.md

 - [decred/dcrwallet](https://github.com/decred/dcrwallet) (Go)

 dcrwallet is the daemon that handles Decred wallet functionality for a single user.
-It manages all of your accounts, addresses, and transactions;
-tracks balances across addresses; and allows stakeholders to participate in Proof-of-Stake voting.
+It tracks balances across addresses, allows stakeholders to participate in Proof-of-Stake voting, and manages all of your accounts, addresses, and transactions.

 dcrwallet can operate in two distinct modes.
 The first (and default) is to communicate with a single trusted dcrd instance using JSON-RPC.